Whale and Dolphin Watching Tenerife - Whale Seasons Guide and Packing List

 This picture is from the late summer of 2017.

 June to October are the warmest months of the year.
 With the increasing sea temperature, there is less food available.
-The reason that the whales migrate to richer feeding grounds like the poles.
+The reason is that the whales migrate to more prosperous feeding grounds like the poles.
 However, pilot whales are a unique dolphin species and fascinating to spot.
 On one of the tours, a huge male jumped out of the water and left us in astonishment.

 A school of Bottlenose Dolphins Jumping